solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

    your message was printed in the program log.

-As always, feel free to get creative with these challenges and go beyond the basic instructions if you want—most importantly, have fun!
+As always, feel free to get creative with these challenges and go beyond the basic instructions if you want — most importantly, have fun!

 <Callout type="success" title="Completed the lab?">